 The question is, if they [American government] would do this . . . if they would feed radioactive oatmeal to helpless children and lie to them and their parents about it for years . . . well gee, is there anything they wouldn’t do?– Melissa Dykes, 2016

-“The US government is the most complete criminal organization in human history.”—Paul Craig Roberts (senior official in the Reagan Administration), 2016
+“The US government is the most complete criminal organization in human history.”—Paul Craig Roberts (a senior official in the Reagan Administration), 2016

 America is controlled by a criminal gang whose ultimate goal is, apparently, to empower and enrich itself while impoverishing and enslaving everyone else.
 Here are a few typical examples showing that American policies at home and abroad are exploitative, self-destructive, and utterly devoid of morality: